 Hampden-Sydney College has a 10% higher graduation rate than the national average for men.
 Specializing in educating and developing young men, Hampden-Sydney ensures that every student will graduate with a superb liberal arts education, an understanding of his role as a member of a community, a sense of vocation, a valuable alumni network, and the likelihood that he will earn more as he begins his career than graduates from other schools.
-Find out what some of our successful alumni are doing now.

 We know how to educate and empower young men.
 Here you will find a real brotherhood: friends and mentors who will walk with you on your journey toward not only a successful career, but also a meaningful life.

 It is a treasured thing for a youth to have a special place in which to become a man—a beautiful place where honor is a virtue, civility a habit, and learning a goal.To Manner Born, To Manners Bred: A Hip-pocket Guide to Etiquette for the Hampden-Sydney Man, by Thomas H. Shomo '69